October 2025 UK Energy Market Trends: Gas, Power & Oil

 📘 Week 1: Baseline (1-3 Oct)

 Stable open to October.
-Forwards were pricing in mild weather forecasts and normal autumn transition.
+Forwards pricing in mild weather forecasts and normal autumn transition.
 No supply shocks.
-LNG was steady.
-This was the "default" market—no special narratives.
-Prices flatlined.
+LNG steady.
+This was the "default" market—prices flatlined.

 📙 Week 2: Demand Signal (6-10 Oct)

 Forwards UP on 10th.
 Market starting to price heating season.
-Temperatures forecast to drop from mild to normal.
-Storage levels being monitored.
-This is when traders first started bidding winter contracts, creating the seasonal premium lift.
+Temperature forecasts showing drop from mild to normal-seasonal.
+This is when traders first bid winter contracts, creating the seasonal premium lift.

 📕 Week 3: Geopolitical Peak (13-17 Oct)

 13th Oct: Peak of the month for Cal-26 Gas (80.35).
-Israeli strikes on Gaza and Russia sanctions announced.
-Day-ahead crashed 35% Friday, but forwards peaked this week.
+Israeli strikes and Russia sanctions announced.
+Day-ahead crashed, but forwards peaked this week.
 Geopolitical risk premium visible.
 However, note that forwards then fell for the rest of the week—traders quickly decided this wasn't structural.

 📙 Week 4: Consolidation (20-24 Oct)